elastic/kibana/src/ui/public/flot-charts/API.md

 additional timezone support.

 Default behavior is that Flot always displays timestamps according to UTC.
-The reason being that the core Javascript Date object does not support other fixed time zones.
+The reason being that the core JavaScript Date object does not support other fixed time zones.
 Often your data is at another time zone, so it may take a little bit of tweaking to work around this limitation.